gempesaw/writing/published/diary-management.md

 I worked remotely for a year or so and I took it upon myself to figure out ways to improve my communication with HQ.
-One of the useful things I found was sending a weekly email summary to my manager, as a touch point for them to be able to see my week to week progress.
-(This was in addition to daily standup check-ins and weekly 1 on 1s and so on).
-I soon realized that I had no memory at all for recalling what I did the previous day, much less for a whole week, so I began looking into what options Emacs offered for daily diary note-keeping kind of things[^1].
+One of the useful things I found was [sending a weekly email summary][weekly] to my manager, as a touch point for them to be able to see my week to week progress[^1].
+I soon realized that I had no memory at all for recalling what I did the previous day, much less for a whole week, so I began looking into what options Emacs offered for daily diary note-keeping kind of things[^2].

 Google told me that I should to use the `calendar` and `diary` functions to make my notes. `M-x calendar` brings up a three month